 Hi, I’m Holly.
 I’m a freelance journalist and a regular contributor to The New York Times.
-My work has also appeared in TIME, The Washington Post, The Guardian, Oprah Daily, and The Cut.
-I mainly cover wellness, health and relationships.
+My work has also appeared in TIME, The Washington Post, The Guardian, Oprah Daily, The Cut, and The Atlantic.
+I mainly cover wellness, relationships, and issues in women’s healthcare.

 BEFORE THAT: